 The child additions available when calculating Housing Benefit will also be adjusted to match the number of child elements awarded in Child Tax Credit.
 Council Tax Support for some local authorities will include the limit but rules may vary as these are individually set.

 The rule will also apply to single people who join together to form a new family if the new family unit will have three or more children.
 If this applies to you get advice to check how you will be affected.

-This rule only applies to the child element of Child Tax Credit or Universal Credit.
+The 2 child limit rule only applies to the child element of Child Tax Credit or Universal Credit.
 It does not apply to help with childcare costs, passported benefits (for example, free school meals), additional support for any disabled children or Child Benefit, which are all available for any child you are responsible for.

-There are also exemptions which mean a child element can still be included for a child even if they are born after 6 April 2017 and you already receive two or more child elements.
+There are also exceptions which mean a child element can still be included for a child even if they are born after 6 April 2017 and you already receive two or more child elements.
 The exemptions include: